prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 Prebid Server improves your page's performance by running the header bidding auction on a server.
 This will improve your page's load time, which should improve your users' experience.

-The following adapters are supported by Prebid Server:
+The following adapters are supported by the latest tagged version of Prebid Server:

 <ul id="prebid-server-bidder-list"></ul>